mattmassicotte/Empire/README.md

 ## `CloudKitRecord` Conformance

-Empire also supports CloudKit's `CKRecord` type via the `CloudKitRecord` macro.
+Empire supports CloudKit's `CKRecord` type via the `CloudKitRecord` macro.
 You can also use the associated protocol independently.

 ```swift
 @CloudKitRecord